Kim Kelly (journalist)

-Kim Kelly is an American journalist and writer, best known for her coverage of labour issues and of heavy metal music.
+Kim Kelly is an American journalist and writer, best known for her coverage of labor issues, and of heavy metal music.

 Early life

-Kelly grew up in a working class household with several generations having worked in the construction industry and having been active within construction industry trade unions.
+Kim Kelly was born in the Pine Barrens region of southern New Jersey.
+She was born with ectrodactyly, a congenital limb difference.
+Kelly grew up in a working class household with several generations having worked in the construction industry.
+She was active within the construction industry trade unions.
+Kelly is a third generation union member.

 Career

 Kelly began her career in journalism covering music and culture, in particular the heavy metal music scene.
-Beginning with writing for her school newspaper as a teenager, she eventually became editor for Vice Magazine's music and culture section.
-In 2015, she became one of the leaders of the successful unionisation drive at Vice Media.
+She initially began writing for her school newspaper as a teenager, and eventually became editor for Vice Magazine's music and culture section.
+In 2015, she became one of the leaders of the successful unionization drive at Vice Media.
 She was laid off from Vice in 2019, as part of mass layoffs by the company.

-Following the unionisation drive, she began covering labour issues more frequently, including starting a regular column on labour for Teen Vogue in 2018.
+Following the unionization drive, she began covering labor issues more frequently, including starting a regular column on labor for Teen Vogue in 2018.